 Secondary referencing is when one author refers to the work of another author and the primary source is not available.
 You should cite the primary source and the source that you have read e.g. Laffan (1992 cited in Geddes, 2013, p.42)

 Secondary referencing should be avoided if at all possible.

 Harvard method of listing references at the end of the text

 References should be listed in alphabetical order by author’s name and then by date (earliest first) and then if more than one item has been published in a particular year list by letter (2010a, 2010b etc.).
 Whenever possible details should be taken from the title page of a publication and not from the front cover, which may be different.
-Each reference should include the elements and punctuation given in the examples below.
+Each reference should include the elements and punctuation given in the examples on the right.
 Authors’ forenames can be included if given on the title page.
 The title of the publication should be given in italics.